 Her perspective was different from what I’d heard at other Bahá’í gatherings and I appreciated that.
 This surprising diversity also included a workshop entitled “Sharing Baha’u’llah‘s Message through Hip-Hop,” a workshop about the Buddhist concept of the “Middle Way,” workshops about dialogue with Christians and Muslims, a study of the Fire Tablet in the Bahá’í Faith, and other subjects.

 The people attending were equally diverse.
 I found people who come from a long line of Bahá’ís spanning several generations and those recently declared as Bahá’ís, and others who still struggle with their doubts about the Faith.
-People I met included an older Iranian man at the hip-hop workshop with whom I talked about quarter-step tones that are unique to Middle Eastern music; a naturopath who also uses feng-shui and energy healing; and a Bahá’í vendor who seems to share my mischievous streak–among others.
+People I met included an older Iranian man at the hip-hop workshop with whom I talked about quarter-step tones that are unique to Middle Eastern music; a naturopath who also uses feng-shui and energy healing; and a Bahá’í literature vendor who seems to share my mischievous streak–among others.
 I also had several good conversations with a few African-Americans at the conference about issues of race.

-This spiritual boost is just what the doctor ordered.
+This spiritual boost from the Baha’i Conference is just what the doctor ordered.
 Ten days after leaving my job, in the midst of significant changes in my life, the timing was perfect.
 I feel much more like that sunrise over Green Lake than I have in a long time.
 The fire I feel is the fire of God’s loving embrace–so much missing from my previous path, but very much front and center in this path.